peengo/bitcoin-rpc-async/README.md

 ## Usage

-The object constructor `new` takes 3 arguments:
+The object constructor takes 3 arguments:
 * `url` (required) \<string> | rpc url string endpoint

 * `methods` *(optional)* \<Array> | Array of \<string> method names that will be linked to direct functions on the object (for easier access)